 To make the process of creating your request for proposal documentation easier, we have created a ready-made RFP template for you!
 Check it out below:

-How to Use the RFP Template with Bit
+How to Use the Request for Proposal (RFP) Template with Bit

 The process of creating an RFP document on Bit is insanely easy!
 Just follow these four simple steps to create your document quickly: